 Gingivitis is generally known as gum inflammation.
 And it usually paves the way for periodontitis.
 However, it is very important for you to note that not every gum inflammation leads to gum disease.
 When gingivitis is at its early stages, there is a build-up of bacteria in the plaque.
 Which will make the gum to be inflamed and lead to bleeding when you are brushing.
 Even though the gums are irritated at this stage, your teeth will still remain in the sockets.
 Because no irreversible damage has been done to the bone or tissue.

-If gingivitis is not treated through gum disease treatment Houston, it can progress to periodontitis.
+If gingivitis is not treated through gum disease treatment in Houston, it can progress to periodontitis.
 Which is characterized by the pulling away of gum and bone from your teeth thereby forming pockets.
 These pockets will then collect debris.
 And this will eventually lead to infection.
 The immune system of your body fights the microorganisms just as the plaque moves to other areas and grows beyond your gum line.

-Poisons and toxins created in the plaque by the bacteria and enzymes of the body fighting the infections will then break down your bone as well as connective tissue which support your teeth.
-The progression of the disease will make the pockets to deepen which will lead to the destruction of your jawbone and tissue.
+Poisons and toxins created in the plaque by the bacteria and enzymes of the body fighting the infections will then break down your bone as well as the connective tissue that support your teeth.
+The progression of the disease will make the pockets deepen which will lead to the destruction of your jawbone and tissue.
 This will lead to loss of teeth because they will no longer be held in place and that is why gum disease is a major cause of tooth loss among adults.